Transparent and Adaptive Talent Markets

 4. The Starting Point

-Martin Moehrle will be the facilitator of this SIG.
+Martin Moehrle was the facilitator of this SIG.
 The role entails the formation of the working group, the definition of the approach, of the intended outcomes and the roadmap.
 It also entails the sourcing of best practices, of latest research and experts in the domain, as well as the dissemination of the learnings through webinars and a written report.

 Senior Manager, Corporate Services EFMD